coder/coder-v1-cli/docs/coder_envs_create.md

 ### Options

 ```
+      --container-vm     deploy the environment as a Container-based VM
   -c, --cpu float32      number of cpu cores the environment should be provisioned with.
   -d, --disk int         GB of disk storage an environment should be provisioned with.
       --follow           follow buildlog after initiating rebuild